amatov/SegmentationBiomarkerCTC/readme.txt

   <matlabroot>*\toolbox\compiler\deploy\win64\MCRInstaller.exe

-For more information about the MCR and the MCR Installer, see ìWorking With the MCRî in the MATLAB Compiler Userís Guide.
+For more information about the MCR and the MCR Installer, see ‚ÄúWorking With the MCR‚Äù in the MATLAB Compiler User‚Äôs Guide.

 NOTE: You will need administrator rights to run MCRInstaller.